adityapatel-inventyv/angular-host/README.md

 - Wi-Fi to another Wi-Fi network
 - Disabling and re-enabling Wi-Fi/Ethernet

+### edge cases
+- connection using vpn might sometimes give false positive or negative  and also same scenarios for virtual box (need to check)

 ## Ways to Detect the Change
 - Using `navigator.online` and `offline` methods (Note: This may result in false positives or false negatives in some scenarios and may vary depending on the browser.
 There may also be delays.)
 - Using WebSocket with `onClose` method